-Figure 5.10: An example of the QA2 text file created during the manual calibration of the SB Ephemeri_c_06_TE (2015.1.01084.S).
+Figure 5.10: An example of the QA2 text file created during the manual calibration of the SB Ephemeri\c\06\TE (2015.1.01084.S).
 This example shows the observation summary, source coordinates and spectral window information.

-Figure 5.11: Examples of two polarisation calibration plots for SB BRI_0952_a_07_TM1 (2018.1.01536.S).
+Figure 5.11: Examples of two polarisation calibration plots for SB BRI\0952\a\07\TM1 (2018.1.01536.S).
 The left panel shows the gain ratio RMS for the polarisation calibrator before and after applying the polarisation calibration, and the right panel shows the cross-phase solutions per channel.

-If any problematic data are present, CASA task plotms can be used to inspect the datasets to identify the bad data (see also Section 5.4), and the CASA task flagdata 5 can be used to flag these data.
-If calibrator data are found to require additional flagging, it is recommended to insert the flagging commands in the manual calibration script scriptForCalibration.py at the "Initial flagging" step and rerun the calibration script.
-In case it is only the science target that requires additional flagging, the the calibration script does not need to be re-run, and the flagdata command can be applied to the calibrated measurement set before imaging.
+case it is only the science target that requires additional flagging, the the calibration script does not need to be re-run, and the flagdata command can be applied to the calibrated measurement set before imaging.
 Users are encouraged to contact their ARC or ARC node regarding a potential QA3 investigation (see Section 13.8) if they believe they have encounter a dataset with serious problems.